Skip to main content

 • “Seriously, every character's artwork in this game looks phenomenal.”

-• “Three: horrid graphic quality on many aspects outside of the game, even with the highest settings.”
+• “Horrid graphic quality on many outside of the game aspect, even with highest setting.”

-• “About the graphics department: the game fails in that part, but honestly it is not a big deal; Battlecon is still enjoyable.”
+• “About the graphics department: the game fails on that part, but honestly it is not a big deal; BattleCON is still enjoyable.”

 • “My other con is that the artwork is really inconsistent.”